HexdDesign/Eww-Sidebar/README.md

 displaying [from left to right]
 Time, Volume, Weather, and Network.
 A floating quickapps section below that displays Discord and Steam.
 The bottom contains an mrpis music player.

+Eww Quickapp Icons included in repo, steam.svg & discord.svg

 EWW REPO: